 The 5 Golden Rules of Healthy Eating!

-What makes these 5 reasonably-flexible "golden" rules so important, is that they cut through all the confusion over how to eat, regardless of whether you eat the Nutrient Rich Superfood Eating Style, Nutritarian, Vegan, Clean or Vegetarian, Paleo, etc.
+What makes thee 5 "golden" rules of healthy eating so important is that they cut through all the confusion over what is the healthiest way to eat, regardless of how you are eating right now.

-We just think it is essential to get specific and have some universal guidelines for "healthy eating".
-You don't have to be perfect.
-At the end of the day, it all comes down to how "nutrient rich" you're eating—and that's not only about what you eat, but also about what you aren't eating anymore in any significant amounts.
-The golden rules are essentially how to best fuel and build your body.
+At the end of the day, it all comes down to how "nutrient rich" you're eating—and that's not only about what you eat, but also about what you aren't eating in any significant amounts.
+The golden rules will introduce you healthy eating.

 So here they are...